hexdee606/AMC2.0/README.md

 ## **About**

-**AMC (Automatic Media Access Control [MAC] Address Spoofing tool), Helps you to protect your real network hardware identity.
+**AMC (Automatic Media Access Control [MAC] Address Spoofing tool), helps you to protect your real network hardware identity.
 Each entered time interval your hardware address was changed automatically. without interrupting your internet connection.**

 ## Tested On